 Be sure to design for visual consistency.
 You learned from the example above that people rely heavily on sight when interacting with a website, and visual design plays a key role.

-The homepage or landing page is usually the first page a visitor sees and will be the last if they don’t like it.
+The homepage or landing page is usually the first page visitors see and will be the last if they don’t like it.
 The more aesthetically designed the page is, the more they will stick around.

 If you are selling a product, please use professional photography!
 Image sells; lousy photos do not.

 To play it safe, you might consider using a ready-made theme (sort of), but you will have to make it your brand.
 I recommend Astra Themes if you go that route.

 Suppose you have developer skills and want to code and design an e-commerce website; great!
 But if you plan to pay someone, prepare for the price.
 I have more on this subject below.

 Apple white and the use of white space in your design

 Is Apple successful because they use lots of white space on their website between their products?
 No, but I can say this: it doesn’t hurt them.

-I think white space is powerful; applied correctly, it can become an integral part of your design.
+White space is powerful; when applied correctly, it can become an integral part of your design.
 And it does a great job holding images, graphics, and text together on a page.

 It will also help you with spacing and produce a more consistent design, which goes a long way toward creating a good user experience UI.

 White space can significantly impact your design’s perception and benefit your brand positioning.

 Amazon is a case in point.
-A good amount of white space but great use of color.
+There is a good amount of white space but great use of color.
 Orange is used for star reviews, best sellers, and add-to shopping carts.

 Adding clean, crisp fonts, professional photography, and ample white space can make your web page look classy.